SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_objects/DOM_SectionDefinition.md

 > The ID of a field descriptor should be unique within a DOM module.
 >
 > Currently the uniqueness of the ID does not get enforced when adding or updating a `SectionDefinition`.
+>
 > Using `FieldDescriptors` that have the same ID on multiple `SectionDefinitions` might result in inconsistent behavior.
-When a `FieldDescriptor` with the same ID is used in a name definition, the name of the DOM instance might differ depending on which `SectionDefinition` is returned by the database.
+When a `FieldDescriptor` with the same ID is used in a name definition, the name of the `DomInstance` might differ depending on the first section available in the `DomInstance` that has a value assigned for the `FieldDescriptor` with that ID.
 During the validation of changes to `FieldDescriptor` this might result in incorrectly detecting that a `FieldDescriptor` is no longer in use, resulting in the removal of a descriptor that is actually still in use.

 > [!NOTE]
 > From DataMiner 10.2.3/10.3.0 onwards, the following `FieldDescriptors` can have **multiple values**: